 by Kyle Huisman

-Tell us about something interesting you are working on right now at the Rural Development office of the USDA.
+Tell us about something interesting you are working on at Pew.

-What can researchers do to better communicate findings with policymakers, and to better work with policymakers in general?
+What can researchers do to better communicate findings to policymakers to promote evidence-based policymaking?

 To read more, please check out the rest of our latest report: https://www.upjohn.org/major-initiatives/promise-investing-community/about-initiative/annual-reports.